shady-cj/dummy_api_builder/README.md

   in `backend/api/v1/app.py`

 ## Using the application
+After you create an account and logged yourself in, you might be confused as to how to use this application:
+Here is a simple breakdown of what the features are meant for

+- `Api`:
+    Just see an api like an application, for instance you want to create a simple recipe app, it is only intuitive to create an api to house this application, but sometimes you might have a complex project that would use multiple sub-apps, for instance your recipe application could have a sub app like Authentication where you need to take care of user information and restrictions as to who can/cannot use the recipe, within the authentication app you can create roles, groups etc...
+The Authentication app can then now be used with your recipe app, alongside probably Cuisine app to form a larger **Restaurant Project**.
+So `api` basically gives you the ability to segregate your projects into different applications and they get to communicate with each other.

+- `Model`:
+    Within each application talked about above you need to have table to house each functionality, see a`model` like a database table,Within a `Recipe` the table could be like `ingredient`, `User`(which can reference the Authentication api) etc..

+- `Field`:
+    Within each model you need to define fields to house specific information about the model, if a `Model` is a database table then a `Field` refers to each field defined on the database table. an example of the field could be be (From a User table) `first_name`,`last_name`, `age`, etc...

+- `Constraints`:
+    These a characteristics that a particular field should have, for example a `unique` constraint means when entries are being created on the model there can be only one value across the same fields in the model.

 ### Creating an API
 Go ahead and create an account and login.![daB - Google Chrome 6_26_2023 12_41_21 PM (2)](https://github.com/shady-cj/dummy_api_builder/assets/66220414/61b3b107-578a-4861-8bff-2dbefaf73ac5)